lbl-srg/obc/specification/source/codeGeneration.rst

 specified in the SSP standard.
-Finally, a tool such as the FMI Composer could import the SSP-compliant specification, and execute the control sequence using the FMUs from the FMU repository.
+Finally, a tool such as the FMI Composer could import the SSP-compliant specification, and execute the control sequence using the elementary CDL block FMUs from the FMU repository.

 .. note:: In this workflow, all key representations are based on standards:
           The CDL-specification uses a subset of the Modelica standard,